Even for a place that gets a ton of snow, this was a record-breaking two days for Erie

 The snow didn't stop overnight, either.

-Erie picked up another 19 inches of snow on Tuesday morning, making for a total ongoing snowfall total of 53 inches.
+Erie picked up another 24.5 inches of snow on Tuesday, bringing the two-day tally to 58.5 inches.
 That is the highest two-day snowfall total in the entire state of Pennsylvania, according to the National Weather Service.

-Another 1.5 inches of snow fell from 7 a.m. to 1 p.m., bringing the record-breaking total to 54.5 inches of snow over the two-day period, the National Weather Service said.
+However, the storm, which actually began on Sunday, has dropped a grand total of 62.9 inches of snow on Erie, according to National Weather Service Cleveland.

 The huge snowfall total is a consequence of lake-effect snow, a weather phenomenon in which cold air combines with lake water to create narrow bands of powerful snow.
 The lake effect snow is expected to continue through Wednesday afternoon, the National Weather Service said.